opencog/language-learning/src/grammar_test/README.md

 `ull.common` exports general purpose classes and functions while `ull.grammartest` exports classes and functions necessary for testing grammars.
-Both packages are heavily used by command line scripts.
+Both packages are heavily used by command line scripts stored in `src/cli_scripts`.